 First of all if you are asking that question then you CANNOT BE A SERIOUS ATHLETE who follows high-level training plans and maybe who is also coached.
-(Because you must surely already know the answer and how it applies to your personal physiology.
+Because you must surely already know the answer and how it applies to your personal physiology.

 Many training plans WILL have you doing some very light exercise the day before a 5k race but they do not apply to most of us and are really about detailed fine tuning to make small differences for most casual athletes around vasodilation and plasma volumes.
 Like much of the advice on the net, that you read, it can often be based on deep sports science but the derived benefit may apply to marginal gains for elite athletes.

 So let’s turn the question around.
 If you run tomorrow then when will you get the NET exercise benefit?
 Well the answer to that is in about 10 days to 2 weeks time (based on increased fitness LESS increased fatigue).
 So it follows that running the day before a 5k race will not help make you fitter for the following day.
 It can’t help.
 It might NOT HURT TOO MUCH but IT MIGHT HURT (if too quick).
 It’s not worth the risk.

 Taking it to the extreme.
-If you did a VO2 session the day before a race I reckon you would be minutes off your 5k PB the next day.
+If you did a VO2 session the day before a race I reckon you would be many tens of seconds off your 5k PB the next day.